Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Some cheesemakers are just not going to like screw presses.
 They are less precise and can take some getting used to if you’ve been using Dutch style presses.

 However, they usually come with more features and can allow for easy adjustments that more advanced cheesemakers will want to make.
 While some have gauges, allowing for more accuracy, others don’t.

 - The Cheesemaker’s Six Gallon Cheese Press

 This press is made of stainless steel, with a food-safe plastic base, and rubber feet to protect your counter-top.
 The materials are easy to clean, and the base is made to collect the whey in one spot, though you’ll have to add a tray.
 The screw is nicely sized to help you grip it.

 There is no pressure gauge.
 The rest of the press is small, accepting only a 6 inch cheese wheel, and only applying 100 pounds of pressure.
-It is a moderately priced press at $209, and the price includes a free cheesecloth.
+It is a moderately priced press, and the price includes a free cheesecloth.
 In my opinion, the mix of materials makes for an unattractive look, but that doesn’t matter to most.